 Football: Calls for FIFA's Blatter to quit as global anger builds

-FIFA was adamant that despite the arrests early Wednesday of the seven officials in a luxury Zurich hotel, its congress and leadership vote would go ahead as planned this week.
+FIFA was adamant that despite the arrests early Wednesday of the seven officials in a luxury Zurich hotel, its annual congress and leadership vote would go ahead as planned this week.

 But leading figures in the global game, as well as newspapers around the world, said such a stand was untenable after US prosecutors said their investigation had unearthed the "World Cup of fraud".

 US authorities said nine football officials were among 14 people facing up to 20 years in jail if found guilty in the long-running corruption case involving more than $150 million in bribes.